-15. Land uses potentially suitable for waste management facilities
+W3.
+Land potentially suitable for waste management facilities - STRATEGIC POLICY

-Modern waste management facilities can require purpose designed buildings and structures which, in most instances, are suited to industrial areas.
-Most types of enclosed waste facilities, regardless of the technology used or waste type being processed, have similar locational requirements due to their potential to impact on local amenity and the environmental.
-Such facilities are therefore directed towards specific suitable locations where these impacts can be more easily accommodated.
-Opportunities for integrated waste management will be encouraged, where various waste management operations can be co-located to reduce transport requirements and assist improved levels of waste recovery close to the source of the waste.

-Waste management facilities that deal with waste in the open air can give rise to specific impacts such as noise and dust which can influence where such development should take place.
-Open air waste operations include aggregate recycling facilities and open windrow composting.

-Aggregate recycling facilities are often temporary and are likely to be best located on mineral extraction sites or close to the source of waste, to minimise transport distances.
-Policy WP4 specifically applies to aggregate recycling facilities.

-Open windrow composting facilities are likely to be suitable in more rural locations due to their similarity to other agricultural developments (e.g. farms).
+- W3.1 Modern waste management facilities may require purpose designed buildings and structures which, in most instances, are suited to industrial areas.
+Most types of enclosed waste facilities, regardless of the technology used or waste type being processed, have similar locational requirements due to their potential to impact on local amenity and the environment.
+Such facilities are therefore directed towards specific suitable locations where any impacts can be more easily accommodated.
+Opportunities for integrated waste management will be encouraged, where various waste management operations can be co-located to reduce transport requirements and assist improved levels of waste recovery close to the source of the waste. - W3.2 Waste management facilities that deal with waste in the open air can give rise to specific impacts such as noise and dust which can influence where such development should take place.
+Open air waste operations include aggregate recycling facilities and open windrow composting. - W3.3 Aggregate recycling facilities are likely to be best located either close to the source of the waste or the market for the recycled aggregate, to minimise transport distances.
+Policy WP4 specifically applies to aggregate recycling facilities. - W3.4 Open windrow composting facilities are likely to be suitable in more rural locations due to their similarity to other agricultural developments (e.g. farms).
 They can produce odours because of the biodegrading process and therefore, rural, less populated locations are more appropriate for these facilities.
 Any particular requirements for minimising adverse effects on residential amenity and rural character will be expected to be demonstrated through a planning application.
 Policy WP8 specifically applies to composting facilities.

-Policy WP3: Land uses potentially suitable for waste management facilities a) land in existing waste management use;
+Policy WP3: Land potentially suitable for waste management facilities - STRATEGIC POLICY